Do you have dysfunctional patterns that are keeping you stuck, unhappy or unsuccessful?

 I’ve written a children’s book.I love the toy industry because toys make children happy.
 My favorite toys were the Jane and Johnny West dolls with horses.

-In Scotland, where I play golf (but not very well), the caddies draw straws behind my back to see who gets me.
+In Scotland, where I play golf once a year (but not very well), the caddies draw straws behind my back to see who gets me.

 I’ve named pets after central characters in books by my favorite authors: Amos Wingo, a lab chow mix, from The Prince of Tides by the late Pat Conroy, and Egg, a cat, from John Irving’s The Hotel New Hampshire.